The Low Code Wall

 What is Low-Code / No-Code?

-Low Code and No Code describe tools that allow people to create software applications (web sites, mobile apps, games, etc…) using graphical tools that don’t require writing code in traditional programming languages.
-There are some brilliant examples - and they aren’t new - the idea has been around for … ever.
+Low Code and No Code describe tools that allow people to create software applications (websites, mobile apps, games, etc…) using graphical tools that don’t require writing code in traditional programming languages.
+There are some brilliant examples - and they aren’t new - the idea has been around forever.
 We’ve always been trying to make it easier to talk to computers.
-Check out MIT’s Scratch which helps introduce software concepts to young students, or consider what anyone can do these days with WordPress.
+Check out MIT’s Scratch, which helps introduce software concepts to young students, or consider what anyone can do these days with WordPress.
 In fact, pick up any popular cross-discipline software from 3D modeling (Blender) to clinical research (the delightful R language), and you will find this idea blossoming in every corner.

 Who is this Citizen Developer?